k-int/folio-grails-module-demo/README.md

       }
     }

 We're overriding the default generated table and column names.
-This is a convention we might want to consider adopting as a community to make sure that modules don't clash when operating in the default schema.
+This is a convention we (people developing spring-boot modules for folio) might want to consider adopting as a community to make sure that modules don't clash when operating in the default schema.

 ## Integrate with global config

 We need to prove that we can interact with some shared global configuraiton.
-Update grails-app/init/folio/demo/module/BootStrap.groovy to print a message at app startup time which reports a value from our global config.
+Update [grails-app/init/folio/demo/module/BootStrap.groovy](https://github.com/k-int/folio-grails-module-demo/blob/master/folio-demo-module/grails-app/init/folio/demo/module/BootStrap.groovy) to print a message at app startup time which reports a value from our global config.

     package folio.demo.module